On Vector Spaces with Formal Infinite Sums: Orthogonality, Smallness, and Reflectivity

-Moreover any pair $(\cT, \cF)$ such that $\cT = \Tors({}^\bot\cF)$ and $\cF= \Free(\cT^\bot)$ defines a left orthogonal class of arrows $\cE$ and a right orthogonal one $\cM$ by the above formulae; however the reflective prefactoriation system $(\cE, \cE^\bot)$ and coreflective one $({}^\bot\cM, \cM)$ need not to agree in general, when they do, or equivalently when $\cE \ort \cM$, we say the pair $(\cT, \cF)$ \emph{induces the pretorsion theory} $(\cE, \cM)$; if, moreover, the induced pretorsion theory is a torsion theory, we say it \emph{induces a torsion theory}.
-Provided that the ambient category $\cC$ is finitely well complete, the induced $(\cE, \cM)$ is a torsion theory if and only if $\cF$ is $\cE$-reflective (\cite[Cor.~3.4]{cassidy1985reflective}) in which case $\cT$ is $\cM$-coreflective. \end{rmk}
+Moreover any pair $(\cT, \cF)$ such that $\cT = \Tors({}^\bot\cF)$ and $\cF= \Free(\cT^\bot)$ defines a left orthogonal class of arrows $\cE$ and a right orthogonal one $\cM$ by the above formulae; however the reflective prefactorization system $(\cE, \cE^\bot)$ and coreflective one $({}^\bot\cM, \cM)$ need not to agree in general.
+When they do, or equivalently when $\cE \ort \cM$, we say the pair $(\cT, \cF)$ \emph{induces the pretorsion theory} $(\cE, \cM)$; if, moreover, the induced pretorsion theory is a torsion theory, we say it \emph{induces a torsion theory}. \end{remark}

+\begin{remark} Recall that a category $\cC$ is \emph{finitely well complete} in the sense of \cite[p.~292]{cassidy1985reflective} if it is finitely complete (so all has finite limits) and \emph{all} (even large) intersections of \emph{strong} monomorphisms (i.e.\ mononrphisms that are right orthogonal to all epimorphisms).
+By \cite[Cor.~3.4]{cassidy1985reflective}, if $\cC$ is finitely well complete then the pre-torsion theory induced by a pair $(\cT, \cF)$ as in Remark~\ref{rmk:GenTorsionTheories}, is a torsion theory if and only if $\cF$ is $\cE$-reflective, and when this is the case $\cT$ is $\cM$-coreflective. \end{remark}